techfocus3/resources/readme.md

 ```
 $ ddrescue if=/dev/disk1s02 of=/home/techfocus/Desktop/ddrescue_demo.img
 ```
 As you can see, `ddrescue`'s output is much more useful – right out of the box we can see what the program is doing.
 It will even tell us if there are any errors in reading the source disk – while if this occurs with `dd`it will silently continue.
 So now we can make raw disk images using two free and open source command line tools.
-This is great – and as discussed  raw images are wonderful for preservation
+This is great – and as discussed previously, raw images are wonderful for preservation – but there are three big limitations with these tools and with raw images:

+* we are not validating the disk image
+* we are not capturing metadata about its creation
+* we are not generating a checksum that can be validated later

 ### Further reading
 * [The Forensics Wiki](http://forensicswiki.org)